 Prior to 1 October (for first round applicants)/1 November (for second round applicants), participants will be contacted by the ACICIS Secretariat to confirm the Indonesian Embassy or Consulate from which they wish to collect their visa.

-Students arriving on a Visa on Arrival/tourist visa will not be permitted to commence the program.
+Students arriving on a Visa on Arrival/tourist visa exemption will not be permitted to commence the program.

 The Social-Cultural visa that participants enter Indonesia on is not a working visa.
 Participants are strictly prohibited from undertaking any form of paid work during their time on the practicum programs.
 ACICIS takes this matter very seriously and will take disciplinary measures against any student found undertaking paid work of any kind throughout the practicum programs.